gus-pendleton/CUBScout.jl/docs/src/cub.md

 1650
 ```

+### `names`

+If providing a vector of BioSequences, `CUBScout` won't be able to provide identifiers for codon usage bias results.
+As such, you can optionally provide a vector of identifiers as an argument, and so you can link results to the original input sequences.

 ## Analyzing Multiple Files

 Often, you might have a directory containing multiple .fna files, each of which you want to analyze.
-You can provide a vector of filepaths to any `CUBScout` function, which will return a vector of results.
-If supplying `ref_seqs`, provide a vector of named tuples corresponding to each file. `CUBScout` is multi-threaded, and if Julia is started with multiple threads, will assign individual threads to process individual files.
-This means you *should not broadcast* `CUBScout` functions as it will reduce efficiency.
+You can provide a vector of filepaths (or FASTAReaders, or IOStreams) to any `CUBScout` function, which will return a vector of results.
+If using BioSequences, each vector of sequences is considered a genome; if you provide a `Vector{<:Vector{<:NucSeq}}`, this will function the same as providing multiple filepaths.
+If supplying `ref_seqs`, provide a vector of named tuples corresponding to each file.
+The same goes for providing `names` - provide a `Vector{Vector{String}}` where each vector of names corresponds to each vector of Biosequences. `CUBScout` is multi-threaded, and if Julia is started with multiple threads, will assign individual threads to process individual files.
+This means you *should not broadcast* `CUBScout` codon usage bias functions as it will reduce efficiency.
 Also each file is only ever processed by a single thread, so using more threads than you have files is unnecessary.

 ```julia-repl
 julia> enc_p([EXAMPLE_DATA_PATH,EXAMPLE_DATA_PATH])